Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 #### RunMaxTimes Annotation

 Common pain  in the ass  are UI tests.
 You have tests  which runs fine  on your machine and  they run  fine on the  CI almost always,  but sometimes  they fail.
-The nyou  investigate, but  they  rune fine  on  your  machine and  on  the CI.
+Then you  investigate, but they  rune fine  on your machine  and on the  CI.
 But sometimes...
 The problem is timing: You have  to define timeouts in your UI test framework.
 That's almost  always enough.
 But  in rare  situation (heavy  load, solar wind,  what ever) the  timeout is not enough  and the tests  fail randomly without a reason.
-This erodes the whole test suite  because everybody starts to ignore the red ci.
+This erodes the whole test suite  because everybody starts to ignore the red CI.

 A simple solution is: If a single UI  test fails, then start it again and see if fails again.
-Unless everuthing is fine.
-If it continues failing  then there is maybe a  r eal  bug.
-But  you don  ot wnat to  do this  manually with  the whole suite.
+Unless everything is fine.
+If it continues failing  then there is maybe a real bug.
+But you don't want to do this manually  with the whole suite.
 For  this  use  case  is  the  `RunMaxtimes`  annotation.
-In contrat  to the `RunTimes` annotation it  does not run the  test the given vlaue  times, it only runs the  test multiple  times if  it fails until  it succeds  or the  max times value is reached.
-If  one of the runs succeded the test is  marked green.
+In  contrast  to  the `RunTimes` annotation it  does not run the  test the given value  times, it only runs the  test multiple times  if it  fails until it  succeeds or the  max times value is reached.
+If one of the runs  succeeded the test is marked green.
 If all runs failed the test is marked red.

 Example: